amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 ## BST Node Deletion

 We know how to insert and search for value.
 Now, we are going to implement the delete operation.
-It's a little trickier than inserting, so let's explain it with the following cases:
+It's a little trickier than adding, so let's explain it with the following cases:

 **Deleting a leaf node (0 children)**